MSE News

 You can use your season ticket for HRT items including tablets, gels and patches

-Once it's granted, you'll be able to use it straight away on or after 1 April 2023.
-You can't apply for one now before prescription prices change on 1 April.
+Once it's granted, you can use it straight away on or after 1 April 2023.
 You'll need to show either a digital or paper copy of your PPC to your pharmacist when collecting your prescription, as well as completing the exemption declaration on the NHS prescription form.

-You can also save on other prescriptions if you buy at least 12 prescriptions a year
+You can also save on other prescriptions if you buy 12 or more of them a year (or at least four every three months)

 In a recent MoneySavingExpert.com investigation, we revealed that more than a million people in England missed out on savings of around £40 in the 12 months leading up to April 2022 because they didn't buy a prescriptions 'season ticket', for any type of medication.

-Based on current prices, a 12-month prescription certificate can save you at least £4.10 a year if you buy at least 12 prescriptions.
-Alternatively, a three-month season ticket can save you at least £7.15 if you buy four or more prescriptions.
+Based on the new prices from 1 April 2023, a 12-month prescription certificate can save you at least £4.20 a year if you buy at least 12 prescriptions.
+Alternatively, a three-month season ticket can save you at least £7.35 if you buy four or more prescriptions.

 You can buy a season ticket online, over the phone on 0300 330 1341, or at many pharmacies.
 It can be paid for by card or by direct debit.
 And if you've paid for prescriptions while waiting for your season ticket to arrive, you can use an NHS FP57 refund form (ask the pharmacy or dispensary which dispenses your prescription for one) to get your money back.
 If you can, it may be better to buy now before prescription prices rise on 1 April.